Winter Lights, Umbrella Blindness, and the Art of Getting in the Way

 Aerosculpture/ Jean-Pierre David and Christian Thellier

-Some pieces this year also felt overly familiar, echoing ideas explored more effectively in previous editions.
+Some pieces also felt overly familiar, echoing ideas explored more effectively in previous editions.
 That repetition risks dulling the impact.
-Winter Lights needs to decide what it wants to be: an event producing bold, challenging work that justifies the crowds, or a commercially convenient draw that encourages a polite circuit of the Wharf.
+Winter Lights needs to decide what it wants to be: an event producing bold, challenging work that justifies the crowds, or a convenient draw that encourages a steady circuit of the Wharf.

 Those two things are not the same.